TomohiroKida/aoc/README.md

-advent of code
+# advent of code

-2021, ruby, python
+- 2021, ruby, python
-2022, python
+- 2022, python
+- xxxx is template

 # how to run ruby
 require "parallel"